outofmbufs/pidcontrol/README.md

 in which case the .history sequence will grow without bound.

+By default, `PIDHistory` just records the event notifications, but it can optionally include all of the `pid` object state in those records as well.
+To enable this use `detail=True`:

+    m = PIDHistory(100, detail=True)

+will keep 100 entries, and each entry will have an extra attribute, `pidinfo`, which will contain a dictionary copy of `vars(pid)`.

 A `PIDHistory` also counts event occurrences, by handlername().
 The counts are in the `.eventcounts` attribute:

     m = PIDHistory()